DawnPaladin/astro-blog/src/content/blog/2021-12-22-Rewarding-work.md

 title: "Rewarding Work"
 pubDate: 2021-12-22
 comments: true
-excerpt: Choosing a job that you love vs. one you don't hate
+description: Choosing a job that you love vs. one you don't hate
-tags: book-report how-will-you-measure-your-life
+tags: [book-report how-will-you-measure-your-life]
+published: true
 ---

 ## Introduction